As the coronavirus spreads across the United States, nursing home residents are among the most vulnerable to the disease. How...Read more

 Can You Be Buried With Your Pet?

 Pets are often regarded as a part of the family and increasingly their needs are accounted for in planning decisions.
 There is health insurance for pets, and most states allow for “pet trusts” to ensure that a cherished animal will be cared for after the owner’s demise.
 But can you and your pet spend eternity with each other as well?
 The answer depends on what state you are in and on the meaning of “with.”

 In a law that has been on the books since about 2006, Pennsylvania allows cemeteries to have three sections – one for humans, one for pets and an area for both.
-The fourth state, Virginia, passed a law in 2014 permitting cemeteries to have clearly marked sections where pets and humans may be buried alongside one another.
+Virginia, passed a law in 2014 permitting cemeteries to have clearly marked sections where pets and humans may be buried alongside one another.
 However, the pet must have been a companion animal under Virginia law and must have its own casket.